There are always very tiny problems in home theaters that we usually miss out on.

 Sometimes when we turn on the TV we experience the top quality of the picture but after a few minutes, we experience poor picture quality.

 If this is the case with your tv.
 Go on and unplug the power cable from the electric source.
-Keep the TV off for a minute and then plug back the power cable to the electric source again.
+Keep the TV off for a minute and then plug back the power cable into the electric source again.

 If the issue is not resolved, try to replace the power cable.

-If the problem is still there try to change the display source; like if you are having Amazon fire TV connected.
+If the problem is still there try to change the display source; like if you are having Amazon Fire TV connected.
 Now connect the gaming console and check the display quality.
 If the issue is resolved then well and good.